 Check out our in-depth video and post on cleaning points of contact.

 I was using my laptop, TV remote, door knobs and light switch plates.
-So, cleaning those points of contact once the cold has passed is a great thing to do, kind of goes without saying.
+So, cleaning those points of contact once the cold has passed is a great thing to do.
 This also includes any phones that were used.
 This is so utterly crucial!

 3. Air out the house

 Now, seeing that it is the middle of a frigid Canadian winter here, opening the windows to let a cross breeze through is not an overly appealing idea but it still does work wonders to move some fresh air through your home for a bit.
 It replaces that old stale air and for whatever reason fresh air makes me feel more energized which is an added bonus.

 This is where it all comes out—and that’s a good thing—but, this sacred space does need a sanitizing treatment after you have been sick, in it.
 There are several places that need to be tended to in the bathroom.
 If you use hand towels, they need to be washed, stat.
 Also, throw any housecoats or bath towels in the wash while you’re at it.
 Remember to wash on the hottest cycle possible!
 Next, give all surfaces a nice disinfecting wipe down, focussing on toilets and countertops.
 Soak your toothbrush in hydrogen peroxide for 30 minutes to kill any bacteria lurking there, and finally, wipe down those garbage cans.
 You can clean and disinfect using a mixture of 1 part water to 1 part rubbing alcohol, or water and 10 drops of tea tree oil, and even 1 part water to 1 part full-strength vinegar.